 AACR-Undergraduate Scholar Awards

-The American Association for Cancer Research (AACR) is pleased to offer Science Education Awards for Undergraduate Students for participation in two consecutive AACR Annual Meetings.
+The American Association for Cancer Research is pleased to offer Science Education Awards for Undergraduate Students for participation in two consecutive AACR Annual Meetings.
 Available to full-time, third-year undergraduate students majoring in science, the purpose of these awards is to inspire promising science students to enter the field of cancer research.
 A separate application form is required.
 Award applications are now OPEN.
 The deadline for these awards has been extended to Dec.
 7, 2018.